ccdc-opensource/on-site-webcsd/README.md

-# On-Site WebCSD
+# Onsite Lattice and WebCSD

-On-Site WebCSD is currently only available to CCDC industrial customers and other invited groups.
+Onsite Lattice and WebCSD is currently only available to CCDC industrial customers and other invited groups.

-This readme contains information required for installation and updates of On-Site WebCSD.
+This readme contains information required for installation and updates of Onsite Lattice and WebCSD.

-Please use the latest non alpha version from the release tab <https://github.com/ccdc-opensource/on-site-webcsd/releases>, using main may not work as it is not an official release.
+Please use the latest version from the release tab <https://github.com/ccdc-opensource/on-site-webcsd/releases>.
-Releases prior to version 1.0.0 or with <version>-alpha are alpha releases which will not contain all the functionality currently provided in On-Site WebCSD.

 Terms and conditions can be found in the license.md file.